H0llyW00dzZ/GoGenAI-Terminal-Chat/README.md

 > [!NOTE]
 > The `Plan for Google Cloud Deployment` feature is intended to support cloud compatibility with Vertex AI capabilities once version v1.0.0 (this repository) is reached and considered stable [read here](https://pkg.go.dev/about#best-practices).

-**Reason?** To respect the `Terms of Service` and `Privacy Policy`.
-For example, `Vertex AI` capabilities can be used on a personal basis for tasks such as fine-tuning, using your own data, and more, without the complexity and overhead typically required.
+**Why?** This project is developed in compliance with the `Terms of Service` and `Privacy Policy` for `personal use`.
+It's important to note that this project is developed on a personal basis during my free time and is not associated with any company or enterprise endeavors.
+This contrasts with many companies that primarily cater to enterprise needs.
+For instance, `Vertex AI` capabilities can be utilized on a personal basis for tasks such as fine-tuning and using your own data, without the complexity and overhead typically associated with enterprise-level requirements.

 ## 🕵️‍♂️ HACKING
 Available [`here`](SECURITY.md)